Skip to main content

 Frequently Asked Questions

-Under the new tax regime, individuals with net taxable income up to ₹7 lakh get a full rebate under Section 87A, making their effective tax liability zero.
-Under the old regime, the rebate is available for income up to ₹5 lakh.
+Under the new tax regime for FY 2026-27, individuals with net taxable income up to ₹12 lakh get a full rebate under Section 87A (maximum ₹60,000), making their effective tax liability zero.
+Salaried individuals earning up to ₹12.75 lakh gross also pay zero tax after the ₹75,000 standard deduction.
+Under the old regime, the rebate is ₹12,500 for income up to ₹5 lakh.

 Surcharge is levied at 10% for income between ₹50 lakh and ₹1 crore; 15% for ₹1–2 crore; 25% for ₹2–5 crore; and 37% for income above ₹5 crore (only under old regime; capped at 25% under new regime).
 A 4% health and education cess is levied on total tax including surcharge.